60 HOURS ONLINE OR IN-PERSON | JOIN US AS A GROUP

 An accredited 60 hour training blending theory, practice and real-life integration over 12 powerful weeks.

-Join an intimate learning cohort of students in interactive classes, either online or in-person in Southwest Portugal.
+Join an intimate learning cohort in interactive classes, either online or in-person in Southwest Portugal.
+Groups participate together, practicing and integrating skills collaboratively.

-Outside of the classroom, you’ll deepen your studies and apply your learnings with somatic practices, self-reflection exercises, reading/viewing/listening resources, and real-life relational integration.
+Outside of the classroom, groups will deepen their learning and apply their skills with somatic practices, reflection exercises, reading/viewing/listening resources, and real-life relational integration.

-Over the 12 weeks (with one week off halfway), you’ll complete a self-case-study, documenting a currently unfolding scenario in your life to which you apply your Claiming Each Other skills.
+Over the 12 weeks (with one week off halfway), each group will complete a collective case-study, documenting a currently unfolding scenario within the group or its members, and apply Claiming Each Other skills in real time.

 WEEKLY TIME COMMITMENT